 Tens of thousands of people were displaced.

-The White House released a fact sheet with the executive order, claiming that only about 2,500 of those destroyed homes and businesses have received permits to rebuild, and less than 10 have been rebuilt.
+The White House released a fact sheet with the executive order, claiming that only about 2,500 of those destroyed homes and businesses have received permits to rebuild and that fewer than 10 have been rebuilt.

-Blame for the lack of progress was credited by the White House to state and local permitting processes and environmental reviews, which it said cause significant delays, drive up costs, and prolong economic hardships.
+The White House blamed state and local permitting processes and environmental reviews, which it said cause significant delays, drive up costs, and prolong economic hardships.

 Trump also called out multiple alleged failures on the part of state and local governments in not just the recovery efforts after the wildfires, but also the mitigation practices beforehand and the immediate response to the fires.